 How do you decide whether or not to close school when it snows?

 The staff monitors or receives weather and highway information from the National Weather Service, State and local law enforcement, the City of Pullman Transit Department, and the Department of Transportation.
 District transportation, maintenance, and administrative staff assess the travel and snow removal conditions throughout the district between 2:00am and 5:30am.
 They report to the superintendent or designee with recommendations regarding the safety on transportation routes and feasibility and snow removal.
 A decision is made regarding school opening and communications with staff and media are initiated before 6:00am if possible.
-If school is to open on time buses are on the road between 6:45 and 7:00am.

 Why are some districts open and others closed?